ryanzshi/ryanzshi.github.io/index.md

 <br>
 NeurIPS-20 workshop: Consequential Decisions in Dynamic Environments
 <br>
-NeurIPS-20 workshop: Machine Learning for the Developing World (ML4D)
+NeurIPS-20 workshop: Machine Learning for the Developing World
 <br>
-Summary: A first research problem of, from, and for AI for social good.
+Summary: A research problem of, from, and for AI for social good.
 <br>
 <a id="abs-bandit-button" onclick="absCHF('abs-bandit')">[Abstract]</a>[[Initial version]](https://arxiv.org/abs/2008.11707)
 <div id="abs-bandit" style="display:none;">